FactomProject/factom-docs/api/includes/_factomd-api.md

   * `id` - the node's identity chain ID
   * `publickey` - the current public key for the node
   * `role` - whether the node is a `"Follower"`, `"Leader"`, or `"Audit"`
+  * `leaderheight` - the highest known block that the network leaders have completed
-  * `leaderheight` - the block that this node thinks the leaders are currently building
+  * `currentheight` - the block that this node is currently processing (if fully synced, this is the block currently being built)
   * `currentminute` - the minute that this node is processing now
   * `currentminuteduration` - nanoseconds that the node has been on this minute
   * `previousminuteduration` - nanoseconds that the node spent on the previous minute